 This toolkit is intended for countries planning to host a Mutual Joint Visit (MJV) Workshop for SEveso Inspectors in future.
 It briefly describes the MJV process following the MJV Terms of Reference in three stages: before, during and after the workshop.
 The description of each stage is accompanied by examples of tools and materials developed for MJV workshops in the past.
 A few worksheets for planning the MJV are also included.

-The MJV programme is sponsored by the European Commission on behalf of the Committee of the Competent Authorities for Implementation of the Seveso II Directive (CCA) and DG-Environment, and is managed by the Major Accident Hazard Bureau (JRC-MAHB) of the European Commission’s Joint Research Centre.
+The MJV programme is sponsored by the European Commission on behalf of the Committee of the Competent Authorities for Implementation of the Seveso Directive (CCA) and DG-Environment, and is managed by the Major Accident Hazard Bureau (JRC-MAHB) of the European Commission’s Joint Research Centre.
 The programme offers Member States the opportunity to develop together a more sophisticated understanding of what constitutes Seveso compliance and acceptable safety in an inspection context.
 Moreover, it is rooted in the belief that Member States can learn from each other and by doing so increase their technical proficiency and the effectiveness of their respective inspection programmes.
-The first five years of experience with the programme have shown that these goals can be achieved over time and for this reason the programme’s continuation has been widely supported.
+Twenty years of experience with the programme have shown that these goals can be achieved over time and for this reason the programme’s continuation has been widely supported.

 In 2005 it was proposed to introduce a new visit format (“Phase 2” visits) that could be hosted by Member States that have already held an introductory visit in the first five years of the programme (“Phase 1” visits).
 The visits would be in the form of technical workshops focused on exploring particularly areas of inspections that are of common interest in priority in Member States.